 Q: Is there any difference between the traditional and modern education systems?

-Answer: I can't really know for sure because I have graduated from school many years ago, but I would try and say that the answer to this question.
-In the traditional system, teachers are present and have an active role during the class because they do everything on their own.
+Answer: I can't really know for sure because I have graduated from school many years ago, but I would try to answer this question from what I have heard and learnt about it.
+In the traditional system, teachers are present in a classroom and have an active role during the class because they do everything on their own.
 More precisely, verbal communication, interaction and the usage of blackboard are the main elements of this type of system.
-Books, pens, pencils, lecture and question-answer, written exam and grading are the main ingredients of the traditional education system.
+Books, pens, pencils, lectures, question-answer, written exam and grading are the main ingredients of the traditional education system.

-On the contrary, in the modern education system, teachers' role is restricted as technology does many things instead.
-With the use of computers and virtual classrooms, the method of teaching has changed to a great extent in the modern education system.
-Projector, online classes, assignments, online learning system, online exam and assessments are the main ingredients of modern education system.
+On the contrary, in the modern education system, a teacher's role is restricted as technology does many things instead.
+With the use of computers and virtual classrooms, the method of teaching has changed to a great extent.
+Projectors, online classes, assignments, online learning system, online exams and assessments are the main ingredients of the modern education system.

-I believe that with both types of educational systems, students will be able to reap benefits as long as they are willing to study in collaboration with their schoolmasters and academic activities.
+I believe that with both of these systems, students will be able to reap benefits as long as they are willing to study in collaboration with their teachers and academic activities.

-Q: What are the pros and cons of the current educational system in your country?
+Q: What are the pros and cons of the current education system in your country?

 A positive thing is that a combination of traditional and modern education methods are applied in our education system and this undoubtedly leads to better results.
-To illustrate, students are motivated to study and in this way, they develop their cognitive skills, acquire mental capabilities, assimilate the information provided more easily and they also build a well- rounded personality.
-Some other positive sides of our education system are that the syllabus is updated, the teachers and well trained, the schools have better learning environment, the education ministry is quite positive about improving the education sector and use of technology has been widely accepted in our education sector.
+To illustrate, students are motivated to study and in this way, they develop their cognitive skills, acquire mental capabilities, assimilate the information provided more easily and they also build a well-rounded personality.
+Some other positive sides of our education system are that the syllabus is updated, the teachers and well trained, and the schools have a better learning environment these days.

-Moving to the downsides, many teachers don't deal with their students as much as needed and this can cause detrimental effects upon children.
-Moreover, better students evaluation, question answering and feedback from students about teachers are needed to be implemented.
+Moving to the downsides, some teachers don't deal with their students as much as it is required and this trend has a detrimental effect on children.
+Moreover, a better evaluation method is still needed to be implemented.

 Q: Do you think it is necessary to give comment or criticism to teachers?

 Answer: I strongly believe that criticising teachers isn't the appropriate course of action.
-The best and most effective method is giving comment and making plausible and constructive conversations about the issues that concern parents and students.
-Everyone should bears in mind that teaching is an amazingly difficult and fundamental occupation and parents should collaborate and interact with teachers and not assail them.
-Besides, it would be good to think that from the moment that someone chose to become a teacher, they want the best for their students' educational level.
+The best and most effective method is giving comments and making plausible and constructive conversations about the issues that concern parents and students.
+Everyone should bears in mind that teaching is not as easy as many think it to be and parents should collaborate and interact with teachers and not assail teachers.
+Besides, it would be good to consider that from the moment someone chooses to become a teacher, he/she is willing to give his/her best.

 Q: How can a teacher make learning more interesting?

-Answer: It's a really interesting and useful question that concerns most of the people, including teachers and parents.
+Answer: It is really an interesting question that concerns most of the people, including teachers and parents.

-To begin, allow me to say that teachers play the most important role in teaching and sharing knowledge among students.
-For example, when I was in my secondary school, the most difficult subject for me was geography because of the overwhelming information about the different countries.
-My schoolmaster tried to make it more interesting by telling us different things about each country such us, their brands, monuments, customs and famous people.
-In this way, he not only made the subject exciting but also managed to provide us with the needed information and achieved his goal.
-Nowadays that technology constitutes an essential part of everyday life, teachers have the ability and the opportunity to make things better and more interesting by connecting students to music, movies and documentaries that are relevant to the study.
-It is undoubtedly a really effective way to stimulate students' interest and imagination.
+Allow me to say that teachers play the most important role in teaching and sharing knowledge among students.
+For example, when I was in secondary school, the most difficult subject for me was geography because of the overwhelming information about the different countries.
+My schoolmaster tried to make it more interesting by telling us different things about each country such as their culture, way of living, customs and famous people.
+In this way, he not only made the subject exciting but also managed to provide us with valuable information.
+Nowadays technology constitutes an essential part of everyday life, so teachers can take the opportunity to make things exciting and more interesting by connecting students to the documentaries that are relevant to the study.
+It is undoubtedly an effective way to stimulate students' interest and imagination.

 Answer: I don't think that this should happen.
 My personal belief is that everything that is taught in a school is useful and provides important information to students.
-Of course, there are different types of subjects and among them, some of them are more educational and useful and some others not, but I would say that it's subjective and depends on a student's personal aims and objectives.
-For example, I wanted to be an economist since secondary school and the requisite subjects for this were mathematics, business administration and physics.
-It was my personal preference but it didn't mean that history, literature and ancient greek should be withdrawn.
+Of course, there are different types of subjects and among them, some are more educational and useful than others, but I would say it's subjective and depends on a student's personal aims and objectives.
+For example, I wanted to be an economist since the secondary school and the requisite subjects for this were mathematics, business administration and physics.
+It was my personal preference but it didn't mean that history, literature and ancient Greek should be withdrawn.
 So, I don't agree with that and I support that all types of subjects should exist in a school curriculum.

-Q: How can the school help students to overcome a problem with a certain subject?
+Q: How can the school help students overcome a problem with a certain subject?

-Answer: That's an important matter that happens to almost everyone throughout their school years.
-However, there are some strategies that can be implemented to inhibit this kind of problem.
-Teacher's attitude is an essential element that helps children change their mindset about a specific subject and see it from another perspective.
+Answer: That's an important matter to discuss and it happens to almost everyone throughout their school years.
+However, there are some strategies that can be implemented to repress this kind of problem.
+Teacher's attitude is an essential element that helps children change their mindset about a specific subject and see it from a different perspective.
 Schoolmasters should urge their student to deal with this subject and make them understand it by modern methods rather than the conventional ones.
 Furthermore, they should encourage and not humiliate them in case children can't demystify the information provided.
 I believe if teachers and the school authority are sincere about helping students who have problems in specific subjects, this will be resolved with the help of reference books, consultancy and technology like the internet.

 Q: Do you think that visiting different websites has benefits for a student?

-Answer: Like any other technology, Internet and websites have both pros and cons for students.
-However, it is not the problem of the technology itself, rather the one who use it.
-So, if students visit websites which are reliable, offers helpful information and study materials, they will definitely benefit from this.
-From different websites, students are able to read a wide variety of things, but they should make sure that the sites they access are reliable and provide accurate and true information.
+Answer: Like any other technology, the Internet has both pros and cons for students.
+However, it is not the problem of the technology itself, rather the one who uses it.
+So, if students visit websites which are reliable, offers helpful information and study materials, they will definitely reap benefits from this.
+From different websites, students are able to read a wide variety of topics, but they should make sure that the websites they access are reliable and provide accurate information.